tho-daskalakis/recipes/README.md

 # recipes
-A collection of my favorite recipes and a meal planner
+A collection of my favorite recipes and a meal planner.